yamneg96/blog-post-api-capstone/README.md

 python manage.py runserver

 * Your API should now be up and running! 🎊
+* Now navigate to the url segments seen on the homepage to use the functionalities.

 🤝 Contributing
 Feel free to contribute to this project by submitting pull requests or reporting issues.
 Together, we can make it even better! 💪